threefoldfoundation/node-status-bot/ansible/README.md

+# Node Status Bot Ansible Playbooks

 This folder contains Ansible playbooks for deploying Rqlite and the bot into systems using Zinit as a process manager (such as micro VMs running on the ThreeFold Grid).

+First of all you will of course need Ansible.
+Check the [offical docs](https://docs.ansible.com/ansible/latest/installation_guide/index.html) for installation instructions.

 These playbooks require an Ansible module for Zinit.
 Install it like this: